chakrit/sider/README.markdown

   cases.

 Other than that, it's solid and somewhat fault-tolerant.
-I'm using this myself in production code as well, so expect fast fixes should there be any problems.
+I'm using this myself in a few production sties so expect fast fixes should there be any problems.

 # HOWTO